Inside one of the U's better-kept secrets: the Downtown Data Center

 Welcome to the University of Utah's Downtown Data Center, home of a significant portion of the U's storage and server capabilities.
 The DDC is what you might call thoughtfully overbuilt.
 Separating the main production area and a maintenance hallway is a towering wall of cooling fans, with a serious pressure differential on either side.

 Designing a structure in an earthquake zone is complicated by nature — hope for the best, plan for the worst.
-Originally built in 1938 to house the Swire Coca-Cola bottling plant, the DDC building is located on an unmarked city block-length property, and fortified with earthquake-proof building materials right down to fake exterior windows that disguise about a foot of concrete and reinforced steel.
+Originally built in 1938, the DDC building is located on an unmarked city block-length property, and fortified with earthquake-proof building materials right down to fake exterior windows that disguise about a foot of concrete and reinforced steel.

 Inside, a stable environment is maintained by redundant automated systems for cooling, humidity, particulate, and power distribution.